Welcome to the Suwannee River Area Council!

 SRAC Youth Protection Training Policy Update

 As the Suwannee River Area Council turns into its second century, we look back at the time that our council has been active in providing a world class program to youth and adults in this area, and we look forward to ensuring this program can be continued for another 100 years.
 One aspect of this is providing a safe environment for our youth to thrive.
-For decades, the Boy Scouts of America has been a leader in youth protection, having created and continuously revised the best expert-informed policies to ensure youth safety.
+For decades, the Scouting has been a leader in youth protection, having created and continuously revised the best expert-informed policies to ensure youth safety.
 These Barriers to Abuse have been a huge part of our program here in the Suwannee River Area council and will only continue to help strengthen our youth.

-The National Boy Scouts of America policy states that Youth Protection is required for all registered adult volunteer leaders, and that the training must be renewed every two years.
+Our national policy states that Youth Protection is required for all registered adult volunteer leaders, and that the training must be renewed every two years.
 Registered leaders include all adult volunteer leaders in Scouting.
 For additional information on Youth Protection, please visit www.scouting.org/training/youth-protection.

 As of Dec 21, 2023, the Suwannee River Area Council Key 3 has reiterated and reemphasised the need for this by approving a new process reiterating the Council’s zero-tolerance requirement that all our volunteers, regardless of position, must always maintain a valid Youth Protection Training certificate.